 As a dissociative drug, phencyclidine (PCP or “angel dust”) causes hallucinations and feelings of dissociation.
 Soon after the medical field developed PCP, it discontinued the drug because of its ability to cause aggressive behavior and psychosis.
-However, some people misuse angel dust for recreational purposes.
+However, some people use angel dust for recreational purposes.
 Because of its effects on the brain, PCP can become addictive.
 Let Gateway Foundation assist if you or a loved one has an addiction to angel dust.

 WHAT IS PCP/ANGEL DUST?

 PCP is a shortened form of the chemical name phencyclidine.
 This hallucinogen has effects similar to stimulants and anesthetic drugs, depending on how much is taken.
 PCP alters a user’s perceptions and feelings, often putting them in a trancelike state.
-A PCP addiction usually begins when users are drawn to the high that the drug induces and desire that experience over and over again.
+A PCP use disorder usually begins when users are drawn to the high that the drug induces and desire that experience over and over again.
 Addiction can produce intense cravings and PCP-seeking behaviors, despite the negative consequences associated with drug use.

 PCP is also known by the street names angel dust, supergrass and rocket fuel.